EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Method

 We study various decoding strategies in this work.
-Although~\citet{blender} has conducted experiments on the commonly used decoding approaches on English chatbots, we argue that the choice of decoding strategies is language-specific, and the conclusion can be different in Chinese.

-\paragraph{Greedy Search} Greedy search is a simple decoding strategy in which tokens are generated iteratively from left to right.
-New tokens $y_t$ are selected to maximize the its probability conditioned on the previously generated tokens $y_{<t}$ and the dialogue history $x$, which is computed by the output logits $h_t$: $y_t = \arg\max P(y_t\mid x; y_{<t}) = \mathrm{softmax}(h_t)$.
+Although Roller et al.~\cite{blender} has conducted experiments on the commonly used decoding approaches on English chatbots, we argue that the choice of decoding strategies is language-specific, and the conclusion can be different in Chinese. z \paragraph{Greedy Search.} Greedy search is a simple decoding strategy in which tokens are generated iteratively from left to right.
+A new token $y_t$ is selected to maximize the probability conditioned on the previously generated tokens $y_{<t}$ and the dialogue history $x$, which is computed by the output logits $h_t$: $y_t = \arg\max\limits_{y} P(y\mid y_{<t}, x) $, where $ P(y\mid y_{<t}, x) = \operatorname{softmax}(h_t)$.

-\paragraph{Sampling} Previous works find that maximization-based decoding methods can result in severer repetition and degradation in the generated texts.
-Therefore, sampling-based approaches are proposed to improve the generation quality with stochastic sampling: $y_t \sim P(y_t\mid x; y_{<t}) = \mathrm{softmax}(\frac{h_t}{T})$, where $T$ controls the sharpness of the distribution.
-In this work, we focus on an improved variant: Top-p Sampling~\cite{top_p}, which filters out the low-probability tokens from the vocabulary and samples $y_t$ from the re-normalized probability.
+\paragraph{Sampling} Previous works find that greedy search can result in severe repetition and degradation in the generated texts.
+Therefore, sampling-based approaches are proposed to improve the generation quality by stochastic sampling from the word distribution: $y_t\sim P(y\mid x; y_{<t}) = \operatorname{softmax}(\frac{h_t}{T})$, where $T$ controls the sharpness of the distribution.
+In this work, we study an improved variant: Top-p Sampling~\cite{top_p}, which filters out the low-probability tokens from the vocabulary and samples $y_t$ from the re-normalized probability.

-\paragraph{Beam Search} Beam search is an extension to greedy search, which finds the most likely sentence from a larger searching space.
-Beam search can also be coupled with the sampling approaches mentioned above to generate diverse results.
+\paragraph{Beam Search} Beam search~\cite{beam_search} is an extension to greedy search, which finds the most likely sentence from a larger searching space.
+It can also be coupled with the sampling approaches mentioned above to diversify the generation.

-\paragraph{Length Control} Vanilla beam search favors short generation over the long ones since a negative score is added at each step, leading to generic responses.
-Therefore, beam search is often combined with length control.
-In \textbf{Minimal Length Constraint}, the probability of \textsc{<EOD>} token is set to 0 until the generated response reaches a minimal length.
-In \textbf{Length Penalty}, the score of each candidate in beam search is divided by a $l^\alpha$ where $l$ is the prefix length and higher $\alpha$ encourages longer responses.
+\paragraph{Length Control} Vanilla beam search favors short generation over the long ones since a negative score is added at each step, leading generic responses.
+Therefore, we combine beam search with length control strategies.
+In \textbf{Minimal Length Constraint}, the probability of \textsc{$<$EOD$>$}\footnote{We use the $<$EOD$>$ token to indicate the end of a sentence.} token is set to 0 until the generated response reaches a minimal length.
+In \textbf{Length Penalty}, the score of each candidate in beam search is divided by $l^\alpha$ where $l$ is the prefix length, and higher $\alpha$ encourages longer responses.